 Unsurprisingly “The Invention of the Jewish People” has aroused controversy well before its publication in English translation.
 That will only increase now.
 The fact that it is the work of an Israeli academic will make it so much harder for Zionists in America to ridicule or ignore it.

 Shlomo Sand studied history at the University of Tel Aviv and at the École des hautes études en sciences sociales, in Paris.
 He currently teaches contemporary history at the University of Tel Aviv.
 His books include The Invention of the Jewish People, On the Nation and the Jewish People, L’Illusion du politique: Georges Sorel et le débat intellectuel 1900, Georges Sorel en son temps, Le XXe siècle à l’écran and Les Mots et la terre: les intellectuels en Israël.

-Posted by GPD on November 8, 2013, With 6576 Reads Filed under Art, Books, & Entertainment, Life.
+Posted by GPD on November 8, 2013, With 6581 Reads Filed under Art, Books, & Entertainment, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.